franciscop/react-test/src/helpers/until/readme.md

 ### until()

-This is a very useful function.
-It's really flexible on what it does, the basics is that it keeps waiting until some condition is met.
+Wait until the specified condition is fulfilled.
+There are multiple ways of specifying the conditions.
 For example, let's say that you have a timer that changes its class to `active` after 3s:

 ```js
 import $, { until } from "react-test";